jeffsee55/forestry-demo-1/this-uses-template-b.md

 ---
-description: This should use page layout
+description: This should use page layout, a hidden field.
 title: This uses Template B
 layout: ''